Hammonator Organ to Guitar Amp Conversion

 Introduction

-This amp uses four octal base 6SN7 dual triode tubes for all of the low level signal amplification instead of the more common 12AX7 or 12AU7 tubes.
+This amp uses four octal-base 6SN7 dual triode tubes for most of the low level signal amplification instead of the more common 12AX7 or 12AU7 tubes.
 This was done because the chassis was already set up for the octal sockets.
-Boutique amp enthusiasts will probably like this feature since the 6SN7 tubes are older and may have more of a vintage amp sound.
-Fortunately, the 6SN7 is still easy to acquire.
-This amp has been "tuned" for good sound, the bias settings of all of the tube stages were tweaked while a guitar was plugged in.
-This process was used to optimize the musical qualities of the amp.
-Not all vintage 6SN7 tubes are the same, quieter Sylvania tubes were used for VT1 and VT3 to reduce the hiss, nosier RCA and GE tubes were used elsewhere.
+Boutique amp enthusiasts will probably like this feature since the 6SN7 tubes are an older design and may have more of a vintage amp sound.
+New 6SN7 tubes are now available and there are many used 6SN7 tubes on the market.
+The 6SN7 tube is renowned for its highly linear response.

 Warning